 What to expect on Sundays

-A warm welcome awaits you here at Wellspring Church, whichever congregation you are visiting.
+A warm welcome awaits you here at Wellspring Church, whichever location you are visiting.

-We do understand it can be a bit daunting to 'give church a try' and, even if you are a seasoned church-goer, stepping into a new church feels a bit vulnerable.
+We do understand it can be a bit daunting to 'give church a try' and, even if you are a seasoned church-goer, stepping into a new church can make you feel a bit vulnerable.
 So, when you come to wellspring Church, what can you expect?

 Thirdly, expect one eye to be on the world outside.
-We enjoy gathering together on Sundays, and we expect God to do good things among us, but most times we meet an aspect of our services will focus on our partnerships overseas, our local community work, an aspect of world affairs, and the challenge of seeing communities transformed with the love of God.
+We enjoy gathering together on Sundays, and we expect God to do good things among us, but there is frequently an aspect of our services that will focus on our partnerships overseas, our local community work, an aspect of world affairs, and the challenge of seeing communities transformed with the love of God.